Oh hi there! I should probably introduce myself (I assume that’s why you’re here…)

 I’m Natalie, and this here is my little corner of the Internet.
 Everything you see here on Sweetness and Bite, be it cake, cookies or something else sweet and oh-my-gawd-I-just-wanna-shove-it-in-my-face-y is made with love in my kitchen in Tauranga, New Zealand.

 Don’t worry though, this blog isn’t about cats.
 It really is about the food.
 I started baking when I was a tiny little ginger kid, sitting on the bench with my Mum.
 (She wasn’t on the bench, it was a very small kitchen back then, only room for one small butt on the bench).
 I insisted on making up my own recipes, with Mum just making sure everything was edible and that there was some baking powder in it.
-Then her and my poor father had to eat the resulting… muffin? cookie?
+Then she and my poor father had to eat the resulting… muffin? cookie?
 Who knows what it was.
 If it wasn’t for science and whatnot, I’d be convinced that that’s what gave my dad Coeliac disease.